Same parsing tech Fortune 500 ATS systems use

 How our ATS resume checker works for dental hygienists

-See how dental service organizations, private practices, and healthcare systems parse your credentials, clinical skills, and technology proficiency.
+Checks how dental service organizations, private practices, and healthcare systems parse your credentials, clinical skills, and software proficiency.
+See how Resume Optimizer Pro works →

-• CPR, BLS, local anesthesia, nitrous oxide monitoring, and dental radiology certification are keyword filters.
-Missing the exact certification name lowers your match score.
+• CPR, BLS, local anesthesia, nitrous oxide, and dental radiology certification are each keyword filters.
+Missing the exact name lowers your score.

-• Dentrix, Eaglesoft, Open Dental, Curve Dental, and Dexis are primary keyword filters.
-General dental software experience without naming the platform produces no match.
+• Dentrix, Eaglesoft, Open Dental, Curve Dental, and Dexis are primary filters.
+General dental software without naming the platform produces no match.

-• Certification and license tables collapse into scrambled text when parsed, mixing credential names with unrelated dates or organizations.
+• Certification and license tables collapse into scrambled text, mixing credential names with unrelated dates.

-• Two-column layouts cause clinical skills to be mixed with patient counts or dates from other columns.
+• Two-column layouts mix clinical skills with patient counts or dates from other columns.

-Download an ATS-optimized version with RDH and clinical certifications in a standard section, practice management software under a Skills header, clinical terms aligned to the target posting, and layout converted for reliable parsing.
+RDH and clinical certifications in a standard section, practice management software under a Skills header, clinical terms aligned to the posting, layout converted for reliable parsing.

 Why It Matters